kousic17/Bootstrap-HTML-CSS-and-JS/README.md

 <h2>Website using Bootstrap</h2>
     <p>Interactive with material design of Bootstrap.
-MDBootstrap added with this website and parallax backgrounds</p>
+MDBootstrap added with this website and parallax backgrounds make the most elegant design.</p>

 <h2>Licence</h2>